About Rosemary Rotondi

 Rosemary served as the lead researcher on Matt Wolf's documentary TEENAGE, which opened last spring at The Landmark Sunshine Theater, NYC.
 The film will then travel throughout the USA.
 An excerpt of the movie was featured in The New York Times T-Magazine online on March 11, 2014.
 TEENAGE is now available on DVD, ITunes, Amazon.com, Netflix.

 Rosemary performed archival news and interview research for Penny Lane's documentary, OUR NIXON, that was produced with rediscovered Super 8 home movie footage filmed by the president’s closest aides.
 The film has been acquired by CNN FILMS and CINEDIGM and was broadcasted August 1, 2013, on CNN.
 The film screened at the IFC Center, August 30 thru September 25, 2013.

 Three critically acclaimed documentaries on which Rosemary served as researcher premiered last year in The Tribeca Film Festival 2013: Matt Wolf's TEENAGE; The Stevens Company's HERBLOCK: THE BLACK AND WHITE; and LET THE FIRE BURN by Jason Osder.

-In the Summer 2013 issue of Documentary Magazine, Rosemary was interviewed in “The Past is Never Dead” article written by Ron Deutsch.
+Last year, in the Summer 2013 issue of Documentary Magazine, Rosemary was also interviewed in “The Past is Never Dead” article written by Ron Deutsch.